Legacy eRx- Basic vs Comprehensive Features

 Patient Leaflets: Educational materials that can be printed.
 Look for the Patient Education Leaflet link when you print or transmit a prescription.
 You can also view leaflet information in drug search results or medication details (click the magnifying glass icon next to a medication).
 A record of leaflet selection is tracked in Rx Detail.

-Herbals: Herbals can be prescribed in eRx - Comprehensive.
+Herbals: Herbals can be prescribed in eRx Legacy - Comprehensive.
 Interactions will not be characterized as to severity due to lack of standardized content and dosage.

 Drug Monographs: First Data Bank comprehensive monograph.